-Particulars As at 31 st March, 2023 As at 31st March, 2022 Maximum exposure to credit risk 9,708.05 15,464.57 ii.
-Expected Credit Loss (ECL) on Financial Assets
+Particulars As at 31 st March, 2024 As at 31 st March, 2023 Maximum exposure to credit risk 18,135.49 9,708.05 ii.
+Expected Credit Loss (ECL) on financial Assets

 The Company continuously monitors all financial assets subject to ECLs.
-In order to determine whether an instrument is subject to 12 months ECL (12m ECL) or life time ECL (LTECL), the Company assesses whether there has been a significant increase in credit risk or the asset has become credit impaired since initial recognition.
+In order to determine whether an instrument is subject to 12 month ECL (12m ECL) or life time ECL (LTECL), the Company assesses whether there has been a significant increase in credit risk or the asset has become credit impaired since initial recognition.
 The Company applies following quantitative and qualitative criteria to assess whether there is significant increase in credit risk or the asset has been credit impaired:

-- Historical trend of collection from counterparty. - Company's contractual rights with respect to recovery of dues from counterparty. - Credit rating of counterparty and any relevant information available in public domain.
+- Historical trend of collection from counterparty - Company's contractual rights with respect to recovery of dues from counterparty - Credit rating of counterparty and any relevant information available in public domain